 - Include Your Address and Map

 It’s also a good idea to embed a Google Map on your website showing the location of your business.
 The more data you can feed to Google, the better.

 Staying On Top of Your Google Results

 Keeping your Google My Business listing regularly updated is important but it’s only one piece of the SEO puzzle.
 And Google regularly updates its algorithm so you need to stay on top of those changes or risk losing your rankings.

-If you don’t want to spend a lot of time studying the latest changes with Google to keep your rankings, Roe Graphics can help.
+If you don’t want to spend a lot of time studying the latest changes with Google to keep your rankings, Roe Digital can help.
 We offer a range of services to help you rank higher in Google and find more customers.
 Get in touch with us today and arrange a website analysis to see where you have opportunities for improving your digital marketing.